-- All tenure-track faculty who were at the University during the Spring of 2020 were granted an automatic extension of their tenure clock (see Changes to Evaluation Processes for Faculty, Librarians, and Law Clinic Faculty).
+- All probationary tenure system faculty who were in year 1 of their appointment in April of 2020 were granted a one-year extension to their probationary clock. (see Changes to Evaluation Processes for Faculty, Librarians, and Law Clinic Faculty).

-- To preserve flexibility, faculty members may decide to use either their normal or extended clock to use when seeking external reviewers so that faculty are not unfairly penalized for the extension (see Form 12 language; sample text to include in review instructions sent to external reviewers describing effect of automatic 2020 pandemic related extension of the probationary period).
+- To preserve flexibility, faculty members may keep their original decision year or utilize their extension when seeking tenure and promotion.
+A description of the effects of pandemic-related extensions should be written into the letter when seeking external reviewers so that faculty are not unfairly penalized. (see Form 12 language; sample text to include in review instructions sent to external reviewers describing effect of automatic 2020 pandemic related extension of the probationary period).